sherwin97/Hob-Pred-using-Transfer-Learning/README.md

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

+This repository is the offical implementation of my Honours Thesis

 This repository consists of 2 folders and 4 python scripts:

 1. data